STRT-Official/Ketta-Official/README.md

 # Note :
 Running this on your machine maybe memory intensive.
 So it is necessary to have atleast 1 GB of free RAM.
+Ketta searches on the internet for answers if you ask questions, it uses brave, bing and also google.
+Just be aware of it.